d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ```

 The original site might be unstable, we download the data from a mirror site.
 We download the archive to the `../data` path.
 The archive is about 2GB, so it will take some time to download.
-After you decompress the archive, the data set is located in the `../data/VOCdevkit/VOC2012` path.
+After you decompress the archive, the dataset is located in the `../data/VOCdevkit/VOC2012` path.

 ```{.python .input  n=2}
 # Saved in the d2l package for later use